andrewfletch/fuse.plot/README.md

 ###Description

-fuse.plot is a simple function used to fuse two distance matrices.
+fuse.plot is a simple function used to fuse two distance matrices and plot a dendogram.
 It takes no arguments, and walks a user through each step.

 ###Usage